+The Allowable Time Difference field is 8bit unsigned integer that is the allowable time difference between the eBCS transmitter and the eBCS receivers in case of the PKFA, or the TESLA key change interval in case of the HCFA.
+The unit of the value is millisecond.

 The Certificate Length field is a 16bit unsigned integer that is the length of the certificate in units of octet.

-The Certificete field is the X.509 certificate of the eBCS transmitter in the DER format.
+The Certificate field is the X.509 certificate of the eBCS transmitter in the DER format (Distinguished Encoding Rules, ITU-T Recommendation X.680 (2002)).

 The Contents Information Number field is an 8bit unsigned integer that indicates the number of the Contents Information fields.

-The Contents Informaion field is shown in 9-<ANA> (eBCS Info frame Contents Information field format).
+The Contents Information field is shown in Figure 9-bc3 (eBCS Info frame Contents Information field format).